-Life Science: Kindergarteners begin to explore the world around them through observation, classification, and hands-on experiences.
-The year begins with a study of habitats and how plants and animals meet their basic needs in different types of habitats.
+Life Science: Kindergarteners begin the year with the question, “What is a scientist?”
+They learn to explore the world around them through observations, wonderings, and hands-on experiences.
 Visit the Science Lab to learn more>

 Physical Science: Students are introduced to engineering and problem solving through their Simple Machines unit.
-They experiment with the concepts of motion, force, push, and pull during their Balls and Ramps unit.
+They experiment with the concepts of motion, force, push, and pull during their Forces and Motion unit.
 Visit the Science Lab to learn more>

 Admissions Information >